 In addition to pre-banning words, you can add the rules to the chat to be seen by a viewer the first time they try to type in chat.
 Only the channel owner will be able to complete the following steps:

 Note: We recommend turning the email verification setting on to prevent malicious users from quickly creating new accounts to troll you or your viewers.

-Enter your chat rules (or a shortened version of them if you have several mentioned on your profile) into the provided space.
+Enter your chat rules (or a shortened version if you have several mentioned on your profile) into the provided space.
 They will pop up the first time a user tries to type to your community as a reminder of what you expect from them.